Legal NoticesDownload this as a PDF

 3.6 Software security patches are assessed and triaged as they are released, then assigned to a patch window according to the assessed risk and business impact

 3.7 Our bespoke customer relationship management system (CRMS) employs a range of security measures, including restricted access, firewall protection and direct access to the data is only available to a few system administrators.
-We only store hashes of customer passwords and MAC addresses used to uniquely identify customer machines.
+We store MAC addresses used to uniquely identify customer machines and only store hashes of customer passwords.
 Inadvertent and malicious access to other customers data is prevented by good coding practices, preventing SQL injection attacks and all systems are internally regression tested.

-3.8 Live and back-up Customer data held electronically by Acorah is normally held on our data servers at our designated datacentres, and therefore only accessible via secure remote access.
-Other personal data held by ASPL in electronic format will be held at our Head Office; our offices have door access controls and all visitors are signed in and escorted through the building.
+3.8 Live and back-up Customer data held electronically by Acorah is normally held on our data servers at our designated datacentres within the EU, and therefore only accessible via secure remote access.
+Other personal data held by ASPL in electronic format will be held at our UK Head Office; our offices have door access controls and all visitors are signed in and escorted through the building.